haseeb0283/ccnp-switching-labs/README.md

 - Trunk ports successfully established
 - VTP domain correctly set
 - VLAN 1 active and forwarding
-- show interfaces trunk confirms trunking status
+- show interfaces trunk confirms the trunking status

 About This Project:
-This is part of my journey through CCNP Enterprise Switching (ENARSI).
-I'm using these labs to better understand VLANs, trunking, STP, and L3 switching using multilayer switches.
+This is part of my journey through the CCNP Enterprise Switching (ENARSI) certification.
+I'm using these labs to gain a deeper understanding of VLANs, trunking, STP, and L3 switching using multilayer switches.

 Next Lab Coming Soon:
 Inter-VLAN Routing with SVI Interfaces